WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-20-history-of-the-pack-the-great-wolf.md

 "No more will I stand aside.
 No more will I go unheard.
 No more will I sit idly by and watch as others tear the galaxy apart.
 No more will I endure.

-"From this moment forth, you captains of Wolfpack will prevail."
+"From this moment forth, you captains of Wolfpack will face your enemies and you will prevail."
 &nbsp;

 WarWolff looked out upon the mighty warships in formation around him. xEEVEEx in his powerful emerald federation.
 Sumara in her aqua dorito-shaped squid. \_sharky\_ with the vicious red teeth painted across his bow.